HrMav/Health-Analytics/SCENARIOS.md

 The histogram of the pulse rates showed the distribution of these values among the students.
 From the histogram, it can be seen that the distribution has a slight right skew, with more students having pulse rates on the lower side of the average.
 There might be a few outliers or extreme values on the higher side, as indicated by the maximum value of 110.

+## Scenario 3

+Breathing Rates: Is your breathing rate normal?
+Actually, there is no standard breathing rate forhumans.
+It can vary from as low as 4 breaths per minute to as high as 70 or 75 for a person engaged in strenuous exercise.
+Suppose that the resting breathing rates for college-age students have a relative frequency distribution that is mound-shaped, with a mean equal to 12 and a standard deviation of 2.3 breaths per minute.
+What fraction of all students would have breathingrates in the following intervals?
+a.
+9.7 to 14.3 breaths per minute
+b.
+7.4 to 16.6 breaths per minute
+c.
+More than 18.9 or less than 5.1 breaths per minute

+**Answer 3**

+a.
+9.7 to 14.3 breaths per minute
+To determine the fraction of students with breathing rates in the interval 9.7 to 14.3 breaths per minute, we'll find the z-scores for both 9.7 and 14.3, then use the CDF to find the probability between these z-scores.
+Approximately 68% of students have breathing rates between 9.7 and 14.3 breaths per minute.

+b.
+7.4 to 16.6 breaths per minute
+Similarly, for the interval 7.4 to 16.6 breaths per minute, we'll find the z-scores for both 7.4 and 16.6 and then use the CDF.
+About 95% of students have breathing rates between 7.4 and 16.6 breaths per minute.

+c.
+More than 18.9 or less than 5.1 breaths per minute For this part, we'll find the z-scores for 18.9 and 5.1.
+Then, we'll use the CDF to determine the probabilities for values greater than 18.9 and less than 5.1, and sum the two probabilities.
+Only a small fraction (5%) of students would have breathing rates more than 18.9 or less than 5.1 breaths per minute.

+These percentages stem from the properties of the standard normal distribution:

+About 68% of the data falls within one standard deviation of the mean.
+About 95% falls within two standard deviations.
+About 99.7% falls within three standard deviations.